arl.gif (859 bytes) Return to Images

 Mind's Eye

 Black canvas is stretched across the width and height of a room.
 It is back-lighted.
-A big glowing flow chart appears on the canvas.
+A large glowing flow chart appears on the canvas.
 It slowly brightens and then slowly dims; sometimes it dominates and sometimes it is subordinate to the video images inside each shape of the flowchart.
-There are three different videotapes playing on the nine monitors.
+There are three different videos playing on the nine monitors.
 The same image may be visible on several monitors at once.
-Two monitors have amber and one has a green screen meant to transmit only text and data.
-There is a black and white surveillance monitor and six full color monitors.
+Two old computer monitors have amber and one has a green screen meant to transmit only text and data.
+There is a black and white surveillance monitor and six color monitors.

-The videotapes are each a sequence of a few seconds of archetypal images: a door opens, an eye blinks, hands are clasped and shaken, feet descend a staircase, a mouth speaks, etc. Sometimes a screen goes black for a minute.
-There is a larger central video image of a model of DNA, turning.
+The videos are each a sequence of a few seconds of archetypal images: a door opens, an eye blinks, feet descend a staircase.
+Sometimes a screen goes black.
+There is a larger central video of a rotating model of DNA.
 One monitor shows the movements -- real time -- of the motorized mechanism that is making the lights brighten and dim; there is a live camera aimed at the mechanism.

-"Mind's Eye" reflects my thoughts about the activities of the brain (as if we could see all the information that occupies our brain at one time).
-A flowchart is a diagram designed to illustrate relationships or processes, such as arriving at a conclusion.
-We are hard wired in some of our brain processes; it's in our DNA.
-Other input comes from our senses.
-Our thoughts are sometimes a logical sequence leading to a conclusion, but sometimes there are dead ends or diversions.
-A diversion can lead us in a new, serendipitous direction.
+"Mind's Eye" is about the activities of the brain -- as if we could see all the information that occupies our brain at one time.
+Flowcharts are designed to illustrate relationships or processes, such as deliberating on our way to a conclusion.
+We are hard wired in some of our brain processes and other input comes from our senses.
+Sometimes a logical sequence leads to a conclusion, and sometimes there are diversions (serendipity) or dead ends.